khushpreet25/khushi1/README.md

 # khushi1
-this is my first project
+this is my first project.
+author - khushi